Chicken Caesar Sandwich with Bacon

 If we treat the bread as croutons, this recipe is essentially chicken Caesar salad, turned epic club sandwich, and its inspiration stems from my imaginary BFF, Ina Garten.
 (Hi, Ina.
 If you are reading this, my offer to come live with you in the Hamptons and be your personal assistant/taste tester still stands.
 Jeffrey and I will get along famously, and I too enjoy playing cards while sipping cosmos.)

-Two: pancetta.
-Although I opted for pancetta’s proletarian cousin bacon, the crispness and extra layer of savoriness it adds to the Chicken Caesar Sandwich are well represented and too tasty to miss.
+- Bacon.
+The crispness and extra layer of savoriness it adds to the chicken Caesar sandwich are well represented and too tasty to miss.

-A sprinkling of sundried tomatoes, plenty of nutty Parmesan and fresh leafy greens bring this sumptuous sandwich to perfection.
+- Tomatoes + Parmesan + Spinach.
+A sprinkling of sundried tomatoes, plenty of nutty Parmesan, and fresh leafy greens bring this sumptuous sandwich to perfection.
 This baby is a beast to bite, but with mostly lean ingredients, it’s healthy-living friendly too.

 Chicken Caesar Sandwich with Bacon